open-resources/dash_curriculum/tutorial/part3/chapter11.md

 - start_date : default start date, when app page initially loads
 - end_date : default end date, when app page initially loads

-In the following app a DatePickerRange is used as a filter for a line chart.
+In the following app, a DatePickerRange is used as a filter for a line chart.
 Based on the user selection, a dataframe will be filtered inside the callback function and the chart will be updated.

 ```{note}
 In the following app, instead of using the gapminder dataset, we have used a dataset based on stock prices, as it includes a full date field.